 Denials and appeals due to the lack of clinical utility are costly and time consuming for labs and payors.
 Denials can be successfully adjudicated by submitting clinical information.
 However, access to this information is not typically available to laboratories billing for diagnostic services.
 Health informatics systems that integrate diagnostic, clinical, and financial data can streamline the claims adjudication process by automating the extraction of key clinical data including CPT and ICD10 codes, clinical notes, and treatment plans.
 In addition to its use in appeals, integrated data can be used to simplify the reimbursement process and improve lab revenues.
 Integrated data that includes clinical outcomes is transformed into real-world evidence (RWE) that supports clinical utility used to establish payor coverage.
 Additionally, this highly structured data can be used for quality reporting as well as enabling labs to enter into payor risk-sharing programs and other physician certification programs that can minimize the claims and appeals cycle by building trusted partnerships between diagnostic providers and payors.
 In summary, curated data that integrates diagnostic, clinical, and financial information has the potential to bring tremendous value to laboratories when the uncertainty of clinical utility is present.

 Interested in learning more on the topic of next-generation sequencing?
-Register for our webinar, "Pathway to Success with Next Generation Sequencing – Reimbursement Insight and IT Strategies," here:
+Watch our on-demand webinar, "Pathway to Success with Next Generation Sequencing – Reimbursement Insight and IT Strategies," here:

 1. KA Phillips, et.al., Health Affairs, 2018 May.